 Rethink Your Life

 I'm Nathalie.
 I'm based in Lisbon.
-My publishing studio works worldwide.
-I host this show because I've been working on my own version of that question for 20 years.
+My creative studio works worldwide.
+I host this show because I've been working on my own version of my perfect life for 20 years.

-Each episode is a genuine conversation with someone who left autopilot and chose to rebuild.
-Entrepreneurs, creatives, people who walked away from titles and learned to choose again.
+Each episode is a genuine conversation with someone who shares their journey, with all the turns and roadblocks that life offers.
+Entrepreneurs, creatives, people who walked away from titles or pre-set paths, and learned to choose for themselves.
 They tell me what stopped fitting, what they did about it, and what their life looks like now that it's aligned with what they do and who they are.

 What you'll find here: real stories that might give you a different angle on yours.